 Exercised-induced Hyperthermia

-Have you noticed that your dog overheats rapidly?
+Now that our weather has turned warmer, have you noticed that your dog overheats rapidly?
 Does it put everything into every jump, tunnel, weave poles and after five minutes, it starts panting dangerously hard.
-Your dog may suffer from a disorder known as Exercise-induced Hyperthermia.
+Your dog may suffer from a disorder known as Exercise-induced Hyperthermia (EIH) or Border Collie Collapse (BCC).
 Not much is known about this occurrence except that it is common among highly driven dogs.
-Mary Whorton should know.
-She has one.
-This is what she has discovered with some additional information from the folks on the AGILE e-list.
-(23/07/01)
+Mary Whorton thought she had one.
+When she looked further into this condition, she discovered that her dog did not, in fact, have EIH.
+This is what she learned.

 Hair Today Gone Tomorrow